rhysmeister/AutomatingMongoDBWithAnsible/ansible/roles/mongodb_repository/README.md

 mongodb_repository
 ===================

-Configures a repository for MongoDB on Debian and RedHat based platforms.
+Configures a repository for MongoDB on Debian and RedHat based platforms..

 Role Variables
 --------------